telerik/winforms-docs/controls/chartview/populating-with-data/populating-with-data.md

 ---
 title: Overview
-page_title: DataBinding | ChartView
+page_title: DataBinding - WinForms ChartView Control
-description: DataBinding
+description: WinForms ChartView can be bound to a wide variety of data sources.
 slug: winforms/chartview-/populating-with-data
 tags: RadChartView can be populated with data in bound and unbound mode.
 Data binding is performed following the standard WinForms model
 published: True